2 Days in New York

 2 Days in New York is a 2012 romantic comedy film co-written and directed by Julie Delpy.
 It is a sequel to Delpy's 2007 film 2 Days in Paris.

-Plot
+Synopsis

 Parisian Marion is living in New York with her son, in order to be closer to Jack, the boy's father (Marion's ex-boyfriend from 2 Days in Paris).
 She and her new boyfriend Mingus have a cozy relationship until the arrival of Marion's father, sister and sister's boyfriend, on vacation from France.
 The group's two days together are tested by "unwitting racism and sexual frankness", with no one left unscathed.